 Outside the studio

-When my task is to provide high-quality sound into the field, I have to rely only on my equipment, since customers rarely provide the devices of the required quality level.
-In these situations, I take my trusted DPA 4060, which perhaps the best "lavs" of the known ones, and they can't go without the Sound Devices MixPre-D mixer, whose mic preamps are comparable in purity (signal to noise ratio) with the best studio gears.
-It don't need bulky batteries for powering, 2 Panasonic Eneloop Pro AA-type is enough.
-As recording medium I prefere to use Tascam DR100Mk3, whose manufacturers have taken care to supply such a small device with a good analog-to-digital converter.
+While I going to produce high-quality sound into the field, I have to rely only on my equipment, since customers rarely provide devices of the required quality level.
+In these situations, I take my trusted DPA 4060, which perhaps the best "lavs" i know, and almighty Sound Devices MixPre-D mixer, whose mic preamps are comparable in signal to noise ratio with best studio gear which costs thousands of dollars.
+As recording medium I prefere to use MixPre-6 recorder - manufacturers supply such a small device with an awesome preamps featured -130dBV noise floor, quite enough for nature recordings I love so much!
+Though for some cases I pick compact Tascam DR100Mk3.
 While I work next to the sound source I choose the Rode NTG3 microphone and the two-meter Rode Mini Boompole, which is quite enough for the interviews.

 At the post-production stage for clips or interviews sometimes best sound solution is ADR technique (automatic dialog replacement).
 No matter how expensive used equipment was, there are cases when conditions in the field didn't allow to get an acceptable result.
 In those cases I grab actors and clients to my studio and replace failed takes or the entire track with a clean studio recording.
 I use my M-Audio ProFire 610 audio card with an attached AT 2050 microphone, it provide 3 different directional patterns (circle, eight, cardioid) to use according to the situation.
 Other microphones also helpful, Rode NTG3 is great for both re-recording or studio interviews.
 Sound monitoring I usually make through the headphones ATH-M50x ("close"), less often through the Beyerdynamic DT 990 as their "open" design allow sound to pass from the outside.